YottaDB/YDBDoc/ProgGuide/commands.rst

 * An indirection operator and an expression atom evaluating to a list of one or more ZLINK arguments form a legal argument for a ZLINK.
 * When ZLINK encounters a bad object file it produces an INVOBJFILE error that identifies the problem object file.

 When the ZLINK command specifies a file, YottaDB sets $ZSOURCE to that filename.
 By default, ZLINK and ZEDIT use $ZSOURCE for a filename when they have a missing or null argument.
 A subsequent ZLINK without an argument is equivalent to ZLINK $ZSOURCE.
-For more information on $ZSOURCE, see the appropriate section in Chapter 8: “Intrinsic Special Variables”.
+For more information on $ZSOURCE, see the appropriate section in `Chapter 8: “Intrinsic Special Variables” <https://docs.yottadb.com/ProgrammersGuide/isv.html>`_.

 .. note::
    In order to ensure compatibility with YottaDB versions that do not permit the percent sign (%) in a file name, use an underscore (_) in place of the percent in the ZLINK file name for routines beginning with a percent sign.

 If the expression includes an explicit directory, ZLINK searches only that directory.
 Otherwise, if $ZROUTINES is not null, a ZLINK command uses $ZROUTINES to locate files.
 If $ZROUTINES is null, ZLINK uses the current directory.
-For more information on $ZROUTINES, see the appropriate section in Chapter 8: “Intrinsic Special Variables”.
+For more information on $ZROUTINES, see the appropriate section in `Chapter 8: “Intrinsic Special Variables” <https://docs.yottadb.com/ProgrammersGuide/isv.html>`_.

 If the filename contains an explicit file extension, ZLINK processes the file according to the extension, object (.o) or source (usually .m).
 If the file name does not specify a file extension, ZLINK attempts to find and match both the object and source for a routine.